in , , ,

 To craft the Mezcal Cafe, gather a cocktail shaker, strainer, bar spoon, and a rocks glass to ensure a well-balanced and expertly mixed drink.
 Shaking the ingredients blends the flavors smoothly, while straining ensures a clean pour.
 Serving it over a large ice cube helps maintain the cocktail’s structure, keeping it chilled while minimizing dilution, allowing the smoky mezcal, herbal Meletti, and rich cold brew to shine.
 This setup ensures every sip is bold, complex, and perfectly chilled.
 With the right tools and attention to detail, this sophisticated cocktail becomes an unforgettable drinking experience.

-See also Mezcal Paloma
+See also Bitters Substitutes

 Ingredients